actions/toolkit/docs/package-specs.md

  * @param val       the value of the variable
- * @param isSecret  whether the variable should be marked as secret (will be masked from logs) */ export function export(name: string, val: string, isSecret: bool = false): void
+ * @param isSecret  whether the variable should be marked as secret (will be masked from logs) */ export function exportVariable(name: string, val: string, isSecret: bool = false): void

 /**
  * Gets the value of an input.
 The value is also trimmed.